ambethia/constantine/README.md

 "SupportTicket".constantize
 ```

-The idea was to allow more implicit definitions in an Rails app with a lot of
+The idea was to allow more implicit definitions in a Rails app with a lot of
 namespace modules:

 ``` ruby